gtoal/pitrex/xmame-0.106/pitrex_README.txt

 code there is to fit the display within the X window rather than to the Vectrex display.

-There's plenty of room for improvement, particularly with intensity/colour information currently ignored (as it is in the XFree86 driver at the moment).

-Other modifications are minor things. x11_window_update_display in src/unix/video-drivers/x11_window.c is where the display actually gets updated by XMAME, and may be a place for more improvements.
+Remaining modifications are minor things. x11_window_update_display in "src/unix/video-drivers/x11_window.c" is where the display actually gets updated by XMAME, and may be a place for more improvements.

 It would be nice to pull in Graham's PiTrex driver for AdvanceMAME, as an accelerated driver like this, or maybe even an alternative